Sleep paralysis: Cognitive-behavior therapy

 Some of the earliest work in treating sleep paralysis was done using a cognitive-behavior therapy called CA-CBT.
 The work focuses on psycho-education and modifying catastrophic cognitions about the sleep paralysis attack.
 This approach has previously been used to treat sleep paralysis in Egypt, although clinical trials are lacking.

-The first published psychosocial treatment for recurrent isolated sleep paralysis was cognitive-behavior therapy for isolated sleep paralysis (CBT-ISP).
+The first published psychosocial treatment for recurrent isolated sleep paralysis was cognitive-behavior therapy - isolated sleep paralysis (CBT-ISP).
 It begins with self-monitoring of symptoms, cognitive restructuring of maladaptive thoughts relevant to ISP (e.g., "the paralysis will be permanent"), and psychoeducation about the nature of sleep paralysis.
 Prevention techniques include ISP-specific sleep hygiene and the preparatory use of various relaxation techniques (e.g. diaphragmatic breathing, mindfulness, progressive muscle relaxation, meditation).
 Episode disruption techniques are first practiced in session and then applied during actual attacks.
 No controlled trial of CBT-ISP has yet been conducted to prove its effectiveness.

 Epidemiology

 Sleep paralysis is experienced equally in males and females.
 Lifetime prevalence rates derived from 35 aggregated studies indicate that approximately 8% of the general population, 28% of students, and 32% of psychiatric patients experience at least one episode of sleep paralysis at some point in their lives.
-Rates of recurrent sleep paralysis are not as well known, but 15%-45% of those with a lifetime history of sleep paralysis may meet diagnostic criteria for Recurrent Isolated Sleep Paralysis.
+Rates of recurrent sleep paralysis are not as well known, but 15–45% of those with a lifetime history of sleep paralysis may meet diagnostic criteria for Recurrent Isolated Sleep Paralysis.
 In surveys from Canada, China, England, Japan and Nigeria, 20% to 60% of individuals reported having experienced sleep paralysis at least once in their lifetime.
 In general, non-whites appear to experience sleep paralysis at higher rates than whites, but the magnitude of the difference is rather small.
-Approximately 36% of the general population that experiences isolated sleep paralysis is likely to develop it between 25 and 44 years of age.
+Approximately 36% of the general population that experiences isolated sleep paralysis, develop it between 25 and 44 years of age.

 Isolated sleep paralysis is commonly seen in patients that have been diagnosed with narcolepsy.
-Approximately 30–50% of people that have been diagnosed with narcolepsy have experienced sleep paralysis as an auxiliary symptom.
-A majority of the individuals who have experienced sleep paralysis have sporadic episodes that occur once a month to once a year.
-Only 3% of individuals experiencing sleep paralysis that is not associated with a neuromuscular disorder have nightly episodes.
+Approximately 30–50% of people that have been diagnosed with narcolepsy, have experienced sleep paralysis as an auxiliary symptom.
+A majority of the individuals who have experienced sleep paralysis, have sporadic episodes that occur once a month to once a year.
+Only 3% of individuals who experience sleep paralysis that is not associated with a neuromuscular disorder have nightly episodes.

 Society and culture

 Etymology

-The original definition of sleep paralysis was codified by Samuel Johnson in his A Dictionary of the English Language as nightmare, a term that evolved into our modern definition.
+The original definition of sleep paralysis was codified by Samuel Johnson in his A Dictionary of the English Language as nightmare, a term that evolved into the modern definition.
 The term was first used and dubbed by British neurologist, S.A.K.
 Wilson in his 1928 dissertation, The Narcolepsies.
 Such sleep paralysis was widely considered the work of demons, and more specifically incubi, which were thought to sit on the chests of sleepers.
-In Old English the name for these beings was mare or mære (from a proto-Germanic *marōn, cf. Old Norse mara), hence comes the mare in the word nightmare.
+In Old English, the name for these beings was mare or mære (from a proto-Germanic *marōn, cf. Old Norse mara), hence comes the mare in the word nightmare.
 The word might be cognate to Greek Marōn (in the Odyssey) and Sanskrit Māra.